How the Online Campus works

 Don’t always have reliable internet?
 As a La Trobe student you have access to one of our seven campuses.

-You have access to a full support team that can help with any administrative, LMS or IT enquiries.
-The team are available to help through video conference, phone or email.
+Need help with LMS or IT enquiries?
+The Student IT team are available to help through live chat, phone or email.

 Student services enquiries

 Need help with a student matter?
 We're here to help.